MineManiaUK/CozyWarps-MineMania-Fork/README.md

 # CozyWarps
-Ued to create player warps.
+Used to create player warps.